-Morgan Dynamic Phonics: Word or Phrase Origin of the Week
+Morgan Dynamic Phonics: Fascinating Word and Phrase Origins

 The Dynamic Roots program used word histories to explain how many words came to mean what they do today.
 This helps student remember new vocabulary.
 At the end of the Teacher’s Manual is an additional list of interesting word origins to share with students.
 Here is a selection of those word histories.